mattcarlotta/snackables/README.md

 ### Are the Env variables required?

-To be as flexible as possible, the `ENV_LOAD` variable is not required to set Envs to `process.env`.
+To be as flexible as possible, the Env variable are not required to set Envs to `process.env`.
 However, you will then be required to use this package similarly to how you would use dotenv.

 ```js
 const { config } = require("snackables");